pantheon-systems/documentation/source/content/faq.md

 You'll need the plugin.
 [More information on sessions](/wordpress-sessions).

 ### Can I install a new Panopoly distribution?

 Yes.
 See [Public Distributions](/start-state/#public-distributions) for details.

 ## Caching and Performance

 ### Can I use other CDNs with Pantheon?

 Yes.
 We recommend that you ensure that you are enforcing HTTPS only at the outer CDN and assuming HTTPS in the application.
 Check your CDN for how to redirect all traffic to HTTPS.
+Pantheon also provides advanced caching addons for WordPress & Drupal.

 ### What version of Apache Solr does Pantheon run?

 <Partial file="solr-version.md" />

 See our documentation for details about configuring Solr for [WordPress](/wordpress-solr), [Drupal 7](/solr-drupal-7) and [Drupal 8](/solr-drupal-8).

 ## Support

 ### What support is available for Pantheon?

 See [Getting Support](/support) and explore our [support features](https://pantheon.io/support).

 ## Security